 - Reset your network settings to refresh any connections.
 Go to Settings > General > Reset > Reset Network Settings

 - Performing a network reset removes any stored WiFi passwords, so have those on-hand to re-enter

 - On an iPhone 6S or below plus all iPads with home buttons & iPod Touches, press Home and Power at the same time until you see the Apple logo

 - For iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo

-- On an iPhone X Series or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
+- On an iPad with no home button, iPhone X Series or iPhone 8 or iPhone 8 Plus: Press and quickly release the Volume Up button.
 Then press and quickly release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo

 - Some readers found that resetting all their customized features helps get the battery widget back